 In last RAN3 meeting, we discussed which node to configure T310/T312 trigger and whether MN needs to know the actual T310/T312 value.
 The two options and agreement are listed below.

+Option 2: Source SN node decides the T310/T312 triggers and performs root cause analysis

+Option 3: MN decides the T310/T312 triggers and performs root cause analysis, and whether and what information from SN as input needs to be further discussed

 The triggers for SPR should be represented in terms of percentage values (similar to SHR)

 Irrespective of option 1/2/3, in case SPR is collected during MN-initiated PSCell change, SPR optimizations are done in both MN and source SN